azrillana/longhorn-stack/README.md

-# Setup Longhorn on Kubernetes with Kubectl
+# Setup Longhorn on Kubernetes

 Prerequisite :